d2l-ai/d2l-en/chapter_gaussian-processes/gp-inference.md

 cov = d2l.rbfkernel(test_x, test_x, ls=0.2)
 ```

-We've started with a length-scale of 0.2.
-Before we fit the data, it is important to consider whether we've specified a reasonable prior.
+We have started with a length-scale of 0.2.
+Before we fit the data, it is important to consider whether we have specified a reasonable prior.
 Let's visualize some sample functions from this prior, as well as the 95\% credible set (we believe there's a 95\% chance that the true function is within this region).

 ```{.python .input}
 prior_samples = np.random.multivariate_normal(mean=mean, cov=cov, size=5)